 Endpoint and Headers

-This API key is sensitive and should never be used on the front end or mobile SDK; it should only be implemented on the back end.
+This API key is sensitive and should never be used on the frontend or mobile SDK; it should only be implemented on the backend.

 Visit our Postman collection to test this request.